Reviewable/hubkit/README.md

 * `onError`: A function to be called when an error occurs, either in the request itself or an unexpected 4xx or 5xx response.
 If it's an error response, the error object will have `status`, `method`, `path`, and `response` attributes.
-If the function returns `undefined`, the promise will be rejected as usual, if it returns `Hubkit.RETRY` then the request will be retried, and if returns any other value the promise will be resolved with the returned value.
+If the function returns `undefined`, the promise will be rejected as usual (or the request retried in some special cases, like socket hang ups and abuse quota 403s), if it returns `Hubkit.RETRY` the request will be retried, if it returns `Hubkit.DONT_RETRY` the promise will always be rejected, and if returns any other value the promise will be resolved with the returned value.
 If multiple onError handlers are assigned (e.g., in default options and in per-request options), they will all be executed, and the first non-undefined value from the most specific handler will be used.
 * `maxTries`: The maximum number of times that a request will be tried (including the original call) if `onError` keeps returning `Hubkit.RETRY`.